 Options is a list of zero or more of the following:

-true, the constraint will not appear in the Body argument of
+true, then the constraint will not appear in the Body argument

-fd_copy_term/3.
-This can be useful if you are posting some redundant (implied) constraint.
+copy_term/3.
+This can be useful if you are posting some

-For an example of usage, see A Global Constraint Example.
+For an example of usage, see Global Constraint Example.